josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 Yes, of course, it's important.
 It's work that _somebody_ needs to do, certainly.
 But probably not the important people, whose valuable attention is focused on other, bigger, more important problems.

+Design itself is typically conflated with frontend, and design has long been a "feminine" pursuit.
+The deep technical challenges of frontend functionality are often mistakenly regarded more as a sort of painting with pixels; making things _look_ right, rather than _work_ correctly.

+Incidentally, folks involved in UI and design tend to be hit harder in layoffs than their peers, who are perceived as "more technical."

+Probably just coincidence.

 ## I see it in the way we talk about frontend developers

 Frontend is complicated.
 Few would contend with that.